the-craft-beer-foundation/white-paper/README.md

 (based on purchases at a venue or event) and a bounded score (based on recommendations).

 A summary of user behaviour will be recorded in the Brew Ledger System and payments made on the basis of scores.
-A f ully distributed ledger is desirable, both for public accountability and to address any scalability concerns.
+A fully distributed ledger is desirable, both for public accountability and to address any scalability concerns.

 #### Tokens Used as Payment to Craft Beer Enthusiasts